 Once you have all the supplies and the IKEA Kallaxes are assembled, it’s time to tackle the bench cushions.
 Start by measuring the Kallax’s width and length and then mark these measurements onto the foam with a marker.
 This is where you’ll cut the foam to fit the top of the bench.
 My husband used a hand saw to cut the foam to size, however, you could also use a turkey carving knife.

 Step 4: Cover the Foam with the Curtain Panel

-We pulled the fabric tight enough to smooth out any wrinkles and not have excess, but not so tight that the edges of the foam start to curve from the pressure.
-We used the Fabri-Tac Permanent Adhesive to seal the fabric to itself, covering the foam like covering a box with gift wrap.
+We pulled the fabric tight enough to smooth out any wrinkles and to not have excess.
+However, we didn’t pull it so tight that the edges of the foam start to curve from the pressure.
+Then we used the Fabri-Tac Permanent Adhesive to seal the fabric to itself, covering the foam like covering a box with gift wrap.

 Just like wrapping a gift, we cut off the excess on the ends so that the sides could be folded in like a gift-wrapped box.
 I know I sound redundant, but gift wrapping is the best way to describe what we did.
 We used the permanent adhesive fabric glue to secure it.
 Then we put books against the sides and on top so the fabric would stay flat while drying.
 Personally, we used a few Bibles and medium-weight coffee table books.

 Step 5: Secure the No-Sew Cushions to the Kallax Unit without Plywood